openstack-archive/infra-manual/doc/source/zuulv3.rst

 should remain in `project-config`_ but all the other things (things special to a given project) can happen in the project repository.

+Translation jobs should also live in `project_config`_, since those access the external translation site.

-So, a non-complete list of jobs that should not live in project's own configuration but stay in `project-config`_:
+So, a non-complete list of templates that should not live in project's own configuration but stay in `project-config`_:

 * merge-check (system template)